Danilla Riyadi

 Danilla Riyadi (born February 12, 1990), known professionally simply as Danilla, is an Indonesian singer and actress.
-As a singer she has released two studio albums: Telisik (2014) and Lintasan Waktu (2017); and one EP: Fingers (2019).
+As a singer she has released four studio albums: Telisik (2014), Lintasan Waktu (2017), POP SEBLAY (2022) and Candramawa (2026); and one EP: Fingers (2019).
 The reception to her debut album resulted in her being named the 2014's "Best New Act" by Rolling Stone Indonesia.

 Life and career

 1990–2008: Early life

 Danilla Jelita Poetri Riyadi was born on February 12, 1990, in Jakarta.
-Her family has a long history in local music scene, as the singer of Chinese-Indonesian descent is the daughter of jazz singer Ika Ratih Poespa, and his uncle is the musician and composer Dian Pramana Putra, a contemporary of Fariz RM and Deddy Dhukun.
+Her family has a long history in local music scene, as the singer of Chinese-Indonesian descent is the daughter of jazz singer Ika Ratih Poespa, and her uncle is the musician and composer Dian Pramana Putra, a contemporary of Fariz RM and Deddy Dhukun.
 Danilla grew up getting to some level of familiarity with classical music, kroncong, bossa nova, and jazz while her parents would often play the records of João Gilberto, Billie Holiday, Diana Krall, and Fourplay at home.
 Though brought up in a musical home, Danilla felt she didn't necessarily have the right voice to become a singer although her mother and uncle continuously pursued her to take up a career in music.
 In her adolescence she was more interested in playing horror video games such as Silent Hill and Resident Evil, a hobby that caused her to fall behind in school.

 At 17 years old, Danilla was offered an opportunity to get into the music industry by filmmaker and owner of Orion Records, Richard Buntario, an acquaintance of her uncle.
 Richard proposed for her to record a cover album of already popular songs, similar to that of the career of Filipino singer Sabrina, but young Danilla felt it wasn't something she wanted to do.